-Protecting Employment Insurance - with your help
+Protecting Employment Insurance - With Your Help

-HRSDC wants to protect the EI fund from misuse.
-With your help, we can ensure that the EI system is used as it should be used -a temporary support measure when people find themselves out of a job.
+Service Canada takes its responsibility seriously when administering EI.
+Protecting EI from misuse is a large part of that responsibility.
+With your help, we can ensure that the EI system is used as it should be-a temporary support measure when people find themselves out of a job.

 To make certain that the EI fund is protected, and to discourage misuse, we work with employers and claimants to ensure accuracy of information.
-We recognize, however, that mistakes can happen.